Hands on: Stadia for Android TV replaces Chromecast Ultra - 9to5Google

 My home theatre and networking setup was optimized for Stadia, with a 300Mbps connection, a Nest Wifi with the Stadia optimization toggle enabled, and a brand new Ethernet cable between the Chromecast and the router.
 The average person’s home is not designed with Stadia in mind, so you may see some differences in your own experiences.

-That said, from my couple hours of testing, Stadia for Android TV played flawlessly at 1080p.
-By comparison, the older sideloaded app would see the occasional hiccup, and for the past year my Chromecast Ultra even refused to stably stream above 720p for reasons unknown.
+That said, from my couple hours of testing, Stadia for Android TV played flawlessly at 4K with HDR enabled.
+By comparison, the sideloaded Android app would see the occasional hiccup, and for the past year my Chromecast Ultra even refused to stably stream above 720p for reasons unknown.
 There was also no noticeable input lag with the Stadia Controller over WiFi or Xbox Controller via Bluetooth.

+There is one notable exclusion however.
+In our testing, along with reports from the community, Stadia for Android TV currently does not offer surround sound, one of the core perks of Stadia Pro.
+There aren’t even signs of a toggle for it in the app’s settings, which you’d expect would be accompanied by an informative message letting you know why surround sound isn’t available.
+We’ve reached out to Google to see if this is a known issue and if it will be fixed in the future.

 In playing via Stadia for Android TV, after a few weekends of mostly playing through GeForce Now on the same device setup, I’m reminded of all the reasons I’ve liked Stadia better in the first place.
 At its best, Stadia is invisible, feeling like a local console rather than a cloud service.

-Note: Update: Now that the Android TV app has gone live, we’ve given the app another lookover and updated, where needed, below.
-Notable changes include a slightly tweaked Google Assistant experience and a brief look at the in-app account switcher.